RenaudDev/RemoteWebsite/content/blog/Virtual Assistant Business/index.md

 ## Finding and Securing Clients
 {{< responsive-image src="sales.webp" alt="Someone making a sale online" >}}

 Attracting clients is crucial for the success of your virtual assistant business.
+We've written a helpful guide for business owners who are looking to hire a virtual assistant and how to go about it.
+Make sure to read it for more insight [how people improve their businesses with a virtual assistant](/blog/improve-your-business-with-virtual-assistant-services/).

 Here are some strategies to help you find and secure clients:

 ### 1. Create a professional website
 Having an informative and visually appealing website is essential for showcasing your services and establishing credibility.
 Make sure your website includes a description of your services, a portfolio of your work, client testimonials, and contact information.